Category Archives: Fishing Reports

 Eagle Mountain

 GOOD.
-Water normal stain; 86 degrees; 4.41 feet below pool.
-White bass are good on main lake structures with slabs with teaser flies.
+Water normal stain; 70 degrees; 7.05 feet below pool.
+White bass are fair to slow on main lake structures.
+White bass continue to be scattered due to ongoing water releases.
 Crappie are fair to good on brush piles and main lake structure on jigs with white color combinations.
-Blue catfish and channel catfish are good on punch bait.
+Blue catfish and channel catfish are good on punch bait and cut bait.
 Report provided by Chad Ferguson of North Texas Catfish Guide Service.
-Anticipate increased boater traffic due to the Labor Day weekend.

 Fairfield